dvidelabs/flatcc/README.md

 null pointer as identifier argument to ignore any existing identifiers and allow for missing identifiers.

-Nested flatbbuffers are always verified with a null identifier, but it may be checked later when accessing the buffer.
+Nested flatbuffers are always verified with a null identifier, but it may be checked later when accessing the buffer.

 The verifier does NOT verify that two datastructures are not